AngleProtocol/angle-docs/side-products/merkl/integration-guide.md

 ---
-description: Guide to integrate Merkl in your app
+description: Guide to integrate Merkl in your app for your incentives distribution
 ---

-# 📒 Integration Guide
+# 🔌 Integrate Merkl in your App

+First, keep in mind that you can integrate Merkl pools in your app, but you don't have to.
+All pools are listed on the [Merkl App](https://merkl.angle.money/), and users can claim their tokens from there.
+This doc will guide you through the different options to integrate Merkl in your app.

 Data about all Merkl incentivized pools across all supported chains can be found by calling our API endpoint: `https://api.angle.money/v1/merkl`.

 When calling this payload, you must specify the `chainId` address.
-You may also specify a \`user\` address if you want additional information related to one user (like claimable amounts, liquidity in the pools, ...)
+You may also specify a `user` address if you want additional information related to one user (like claimable amounts, liquidity in the pools, ...)

 A typical query looks like: [`https://api.angle.money/v1/merkl?chainId=10&user=0xfdA462548Ce04282f4B6D6619823a7C64Fdc0185`](https://api.angle.money/v1/merkl?chainId=10&user=0xfdA462548Ce04282f4B6D6619823a7C64Fdc0185).

-## List incentivized pools
+## Listing incentivized pools

 When called for a specific chain, the API returns in a `pools` object a mapping between pool addresses of this chain (like Uniswap V3 pool addresses) and for each pool details on the APRs for providing liquidity in it.